Date and Time in Chinese

 The Chinese written character for ‘day’ is 日 rì but in speech the alternative 号 hào is used for day.
 The order for dates in Chinese is to give the year followed by month and then day.

 In the modern calendar, years are given as numbers without the units for ‘thousands’, ’hundreds’ and ‘tens’, the digits are just read out in turn with the addition of the character for ‘year’ after the complete number.
-In the old calendar years were recorded as the sexagesimal number of the Emperor's reign.
+In the past years were recorded as the sexagesimal number of the Emperor's reign.

 Sounds like: start of nyan (2nd tone)